 Why Your Car Runs Worse After Changing Spark Plugs?

 Your car needs to be maintained to run at its best efficiency.
 The age of your spark plugs can impact your vehicle’s performance.

-If you’ve recently replaced your spark plugs and notice that your car is not running well, don’t worry.
+If you’ve recently replaced your spark plugs and noticed that your car is not running well, don’t worry.
 There are a couple of things that may be the cause.